Dotta4You/Dotta4You/README.md

 ## 💻 About Me
-*Developer, and system administrator based in Germany.
+*Developer and system administrator based in Germany.
 Creator of PixelPlayZ and Father of Zevyx*

 ## 🌊 Technologies & Tools
 ### 🌐 Development